 - Climate change will affect not only natural and cultural resources within national parks, but also visitation patterns.
 This research sought to understand the temperature--visitation relationship in 340 units of the U.S. national park system.
 Researchers evaluated the historical relationship between long-term average monthly air temperature and visitation (1979-2013), and then modeled potential future visitation (2041-2060) based on two warming-climate scenarios and two visitation-growth scenarios.

 - Scenario planning is a process designed for managing into futures characterized by rapid directional change and complex and uncontrollable uncertainties.
 Participatory scenario planning is a structured process for building and using these scenarios.
-Check out the summaries from a few recent scenario planning workshops held at various national parks.
+Check out some recent publications and summaries from scenario planning workshops held at various national parks.

 - A nationwide survey of hundreds of climate change vulnerability assessments found that among the three components of vulnerability, adaptive capacity is evaluated the least frequently, that adaptive capacity is often omitted entirely, and that adaptive capacity is often confused with sensitivity.
 This paper addresses the importance of including adaptive capacity of species as a fundamental component when assessing vulnerability to climate change.